16Yongjin/html-games/README.md

 Built during COVID-19 lockdown in my base.

-### ⚠ Support Only PC Chrome Browser

-No Mobile Support 🤔

 ### 📃 One Single HTML File

 No CSS, Javascript Import.
 All Embedded in One HTML File.